-То: Date:
+To: Date:

 Development:

 Unit Number:

-Your grievance pertaining to the following issu e(s):
+Your grievance pertaining to the following issue(s):

-en received and carefully considered.
-At the cost were present in addition to yourself and the P
+been received and carefully considered.
+At the conference on the above date, the ving persons were present in addition to yourself and the Property Manager:

-Manag ement's decision is as follows:
+Mana agement's decision is as follows:

-- se statement of Management's view of the matt taken.) er, and a statement as to what action, if any
+• cise statement of Management's view of the matter, and a statement as to what action y, will be taken.)